 The component in the refrigeration system that absorbs heat from air entering

 the passenger compartment to produce a cooling effect.
-It is an air-to-air heat
+It is an air-to-air heat exchanger.

 A piece of test equipment used to analyze the composition of vehicle exhaust gases.
 A 5-gas analyzer measures carbon dioxide (CO), carbon monoxide(CO), oxygen (O2), hydrocarbons (HC) and oxides of nitrogen (NOX).
 The gas readings can be used to determine emissions compliance, and to diagnose various engine performance problems.
 See Emissions Testing.